acushlakoncept/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social Media App with Ruby on Rails

 > In this project we developed a full flesh social media application from modelling the entity relationship diagram (ERD) to building the needed ActiveRecords.